Table of Contents

 - Lower costs are especially beneficial when outsourcing to countries with lower labor costs.

-- Faster results: Experienced teams often have ready-made processes.
+- Faster results: Experienced teams often have established processes.

-- No in-house pressure: Outsourcing frees your internal team from extra work.
+- No in-house pressure: Outsourcing relieves your internal team of extra work.

 Challenges:

-- Cultural/language gaps: May affect work quality or understanding of business goals.
+- Cultural and language gaps may affect work quality or understanding of business goals.

-- Quality control: Harder to oversee work when the team is fully external.
+- Quality control is harder to maintain when the team is entirely external.

 Ideal for: